pytgcalls/old_docs/index.md

 > to work with Telegram group calls.

 # Recent changes
+> ## Update of 25/03/2021 - 0.4.2
+> - Added support for JoinGroupCall with invite hash

 > ## Update of 21/03/2021 - 0.4.1
 > - Customizable cache time of get_full_chat
 > - Updated all libs to the latest version